Published by Christina Riley. Last Updated on November 28, 2023.

 Appalachian Ski Mountain (Blowing Rock)

-This ski resort in North Carolina’s High Country features 12 slopes for beginners to advanced skiers.
+This snow park in North Carolina’s High Country features 12 slopes for beginners to advanced skiers.
 There are three beginner, six intermediate, and three advanced trails with a peak elevation of 4,000 feet.

 In addition to its 27 acres and 12 slopes, Appalachian Ski Mountain also boasts an ice rink for more outdoor winter fun!